Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Details on Experiments

 The reference points for all problems are given in Table \ref{table:ref_points}.
 We multiply the objectives (and reference points) for all synthetic problems by $-1$ and maximize the resulting objectives.

-\paragraph{DTLZ2:} We consider the $2$-objective DTLZ2 problem with various input dimensions $d \in \{10, 30, 100\}$.
-This is a standard test problem from the multi-objective optimization literature.
-Mathematical formulas for the objectives are given in \citet{dtlz}. \paragraph{MW7:} For a second test problem from the multi-objective optimization literature, we consider a MW7 problem with $2$ objectives, $2$ constraints, and $d=10$ parameters.
+\paragraph{DTLZ:} We consider the $2$-objective DTLZ2 problem with various input dimensions $d \in \{10, 30, 100\}$.
+We also use $2$-objective and $4$-objective variants of DTLZ3, DTLZ5, and DTLZ7 with $d=100$.
+The DTLZ problems are standard test problems from the multi-objective optimization literature.
+Mathematical formulas for the objectives in each problem are given in \citet{dtlz}. \paragraph{MW7:} For a second test problem from the multi-objective optimization literature, we consider a MW7 problem with $2$ objectives, $2$ constraints, and $d=10$ parameters.
 See \citet{mw_test_problems} for details. \paragraph{Welded Beam:} The welded beam problem \citep{welded_beam} is a structural design problem with $d=4$ input parameters controlling the size of the beam where the goal is to minimize $2$ objectives (cost and end deflection) subject to $4$ constraints.
 More details are given in \citet{tanabe2020}. \paragraph{Vehicle Safety:} The vehicle safety problem is a $3$-objective problem with $d=5$ parameters controlling the widths of different components of the vehicle's frame.
 The goal is to minimize mass (which is correlated with fuel economy), toe-box intrusion (vehicle damage), and acceleration in a full-frontal collision (passenger injury).
 See \citet{tanabe2020} for additional details.